Fly to Tenerife

 Not quite on the beach but with a definite beach vibe, Kaluna Beach Club hosts Saturday night infinity pool parties at their ocean-view bar.
 And further along the coast, Playa de las Americas’ big hitter Papagayo brings in big-name DJs to its beachfront nightclub.
 If you prefer your music live, Hard Rock Café often have decent local bands.

-Siam Mall next to Siam Park is the latest in a long line of showy shopping centres offering an all-in-one retail ’n’ refreshments experience.
+Siam Mall next to Siam Park is the latest in a long line of showy shopping centres in Tenerife offering an all-in-one retail ’n’ refreshments experience.
 There’s also a great play area for kids.

 El Mirador and Safari Shopping Centre